Back to Library

 51

-Liability of abettor for cumulative punishment for act abetted and for act done.
+Liability of abettor when one act abetted and different act done

 52